Each year thousands of under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.

 Domestic fires are a significant risk to children.
 Smoke from a fire can kill a child in a few minutes.
-Chip pans and cigarettes are the most common causes.
+Cooking appliances, electrical equipment and cigarettes are common causes.

 - Never fill a chip pan more than one-third full of oil, or get a deep fat fryer instead.
 If a chip pan does catch fire, switch off the hob, leave the room, close the door and call the fire brigade.

 - Extinguish and dispose of cigarettes, cigars and pipes carefully, particularly at night or if you are tired.